Osage Indian murders

-The United States Congress changed the law to prohibit non-Osage from inheriting headrights from Osage with half or more Native American ancestry.
-The U.S. government continued to manage the leases and royalties from oil-producing lands, and the tribe became concerned about these assets.
-In 2000, the Osage Nation filed a suit against the Department of the Interior, alleging that it had not adequately managed the assets and paid people the royalties they were due.
+In 1925, the US Congress changed the law to prohibit non-Osage from inheriting headrights from Osage with half or more Native American ancestry, in an effort to protect the Osage.
+The US government continued to manage the leases and royalties from oil-producing lands.
+Over decades, the tribe became increasingly concerned about these assets.
+In 2000, the Osage Nation filed a suit against the US Department of the Interior, alleging that it had not adequately managed the assets and paid people the royalties they were due.
 The suit was settled in 2011 for $380 million and commitments to improve program management.

 Background

-In 1897, oil was discovered on the Osage Indian Reservation, or present-day Osage County, Oklahoma.
-The U.S. Department of the Interior managed leases for oil exploration and production on land owned by the Osage Nation through the Bureau of Indian Affairs and later managed royalties, paying individual allottees.
-As part of the process of preparing Oklahoma for statehood, the federal government allotted 657 acres to each Osage on the tribal rolls in 1907; thereafter, they and their legal heirs, whether Osage or not, had "headrights" to royalties in oil production, based on their allotments of lands.
+The Osage tribe was forcibly relocated by the US government from their home in Kansas to a reservation in Oklahoma in the 1870s.
+In 1897, oil was discovered on the Osage Indian Reservation, present-day Osage County, Oklahoma.
+The US Department of the Interior managed leases for oil exploration and production on land owned by the Osage Nation through the Bureau of Indian Affairs and later managed royalties, paying individual allottees.
+As part of the process of preparing Oklahoma for statehood, the federal government allotted 657 acres to each Osage on the tribal rolls in 1907.
+Thereafter, they and their legal heirs, whether Osage or not, had headrights to royalties in oil production, based on their allotments of lands.
 The headrights could be inherited by legal heirs, including non-Osage.
-The tribe held the mineral rights communally and paid its members by a percentage related to their holdings.
+The tribe held the mineral rights communally and paid its members money from leases by a percentage related to their holdings.